swiftb/clicker-heroes-sw1ft-bot/README.md

 ## Setup

-* In Clicker Heroes, turn off the *Show relic found popups* option
+* In Clicker Heroes, turn off the __Show relic found popups__ option and keep all heroes expanded.
 * Download and install the latest version of [AutoHotkey][]
 * Download all `.ahk` script files to a new folder
 * Set the variables listed in the table(s) below